-Justin Bieber and Hailey Baldwin May Be Legally Married
+Justin Bieber and Hailey Baldwin Are Legally Married

 A previous source then told E!
 News they had gone to the New York City courthouse to obtain paperwork, without elaborating.

 Once submitted to the court, a marriage license application is valid for up to 60 days and a marriage ceremony must be performed either there in the office or anywhere in New York State within that time frame in order for the couple to be eligible to receive a marriage certificate.

 In addition, a couple that has obtained a marriage license in New York must wait 24 hours before they can have a marriage ceremony unless they obtain a judicial waiver.
 It is unclear if Bieber and Baldwin had one or had submitted the required paperwork before Thursday.

 Bieber and Baldwin, whose family lives in New York, got engaged during a trip to the Bahamas in July amid a whirlwind rekindled romance.